What Is the WSAVA Organization?

-The WSAVA has many guidelines for the wellbeing of pets, but their most well known and controversial are those on the topic of dog food.
+The WSAVA has many guidelines for the well-being of pets, but their most well-known and controversial are those on the topic of dog food.

 WSAVA has also produced an FAQ document which you can read here.
-This FAQ page discusses many “myths” around the topic.
+This FAQ page discusses many “myths” around the topic of dog food.

-We’ve covered this topic in great detail on this site, and I recommend you check out our articles Best Dog Foods Without Peas & Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food if you want to learn more.
+We’ve covered this topic in great detail on this site, and I recommend you check out our articles Best Dog Foods Without Peas & Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food if you want to learn more about this subject.